Interim Director

 Lou is a public health scientist exploring how altering physical, social or policy environments can shift population patterns of physical activity and diet.
 Her research portfolio has two themes: evaluation and evidence synthesis.

 She joined the MRC Epidemiology Unit in 2013, working on a natural experimental evaluation of the health effects of a new urban motorway.
 Following that she completed a fellowship exploring the effects of interventions on multiple behaviours within their temporal and spatial context.
 She joined the Global Diet and Activity Research Group and Network (GDAR) in 2018, leading a natural experimental evaluation of a new supermarket in Kisumu, Kenya; and a mixed-method systematic review and meta-ethnography of travel inequity in Africa.
-She is the interim director of the GDAR network in 2024.
+She is the co-director of the GDAR network in 2024-25.

 Prior to joining the MRC Epidemiology Unit Lou completed a MA at the University of Western Ontario, examining potential mechanisms for exercise as a treatment for depression; and a PhD at the University of Auckland, examining aspects of physical activity and sedentary behaviour in children.
 Lou spent five years working as a Research Fellow at the National Institute for Health Innovation in Auckland, primarily involved in the conduct of pragmatic randomised controlled trials.